victorbrca/blog_hugo/content/post/playing-a-sound-on-headless-server-boot.md

 sudo apt update && sudo apt install beep
 ```

 Now create the `beep` system group.
-Any user member of this group will be able to run beep.
+Any user member of this group will be able to run beep:

 ```bash
 sudo addgroup --system beep